pershyn/storm-deb-packaging/README.md

 -------------------
 * Storm 0.8.1 @ Debian Squeeze - supported and tested in [storm-0.8.1-squeeze](https://github.com/pershyn/storm-deb-packaging/tree/storm-0.8.1-squeeze) tagged branch
 * Storm 0.9.0.1 @ Debian Squeeze - supported
-* Debian Wheezy - planned to be supported
+* Apache Storm 0.9.1 Incubating @ Debian Wheezy - supported
-* Ubuntu 12.04 - planned to be supported
+* Ubuntu 12.04 - may work, but was not tested.

 Details:
 -------------

 ### ZeroMQ and jzmq ###
 Storm 0.8.1 and 0.8.2 [was tested](https://github.com/nathanmarz/storm/wiki/Installing-native-dependencies) on EXACT version of libraries (ZeroMQ 2.1.7, jzmq 2.1.0-SNAPSHOT)
+For storm 0.9.1 this seems to be the same, however can be checked.
+Please open an issue if you find it to be different.

 #### zeromq ####
 Due to specific development model [that zmq uses](http://zeromq.org/area:faq),